divy-sh/rdns-resolver-rs/README.md

 ## TODO

-- Figure out why some of the root name servers don't respond
+- Figure out why some of the root name servers don't respond.
 - generalize the code by extracting the placeholder configurations out of the code, into a config file.
 - More tests.
+- Concurrency.